Skip to main content

 7. Save the file, and reload the page in Firefox.

-• Resize the window to see how the layout automatically accommodates the additional item.
+• Resize the window and see how things behave.

 8. Switch back to main.css in your code editor.

-9. Now let's contrast this with auto-fill behavior.
-In the .container rule, edit the column size as shown below in bold:
+9. In the .container rule, edit the column size as shown below in bold:

 .container {